(Schedule subject to change without notice; locations TBA.)

 Limit: 30 registrants

-Workshop #2: How Publishing Works: Learn How to Work the System to Your Advantage/ Amy Collins
+Workshop #2: How Publishing Works: Learn How to Work the System to Your Advantage / Amy Collins (Room 103)

 There are a few critical elements for a successful writing career that go beyond simply being a great writer.
 It all starts with an understanding of HOW books get chosen by publishers and agents.
 An understanding of the business of publishing is essential — it can make or break an author's career.